16adianay/chart_configure_svg_patterns/Readme.md

 ![img.png](img.png)

-To implement this functionality, add the https://js.devexpress.com/Documentation/22_1/ApiReference/UI_Components/dxChart/Configuration/#customizePoint function and a bound Store object and pass [loadOptions](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/Methods/#loadOptions) along with the [combined filtering expression](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#getCombinedFilterreturnDataField) to its load() method.
+To implement this functionality, add the [customizePoint](https://js.devexpress.com/Documentation/22_1/ApiReference/UI_Components/dxChart/Configuration/#customizePoint) function and assign the required point to the pattern reference.
+If you need to add a pattern as a background color, you can pass it to the [commonPaneSettings|backgroundColor](https://js.devexpress.com/Documentation/22_1/ApiReference/UI_Components/dxChart/Configuration/commonPaneSettings/#backgroundColor) property.
 ## Files to Look At

 - **jQuery**